Lewis Blaine Hershey: Career

 In 1936, he was assigned to the General Staff in Washington, DC.
 In October 1940, President Franklin Roosevelt promoted him to brigadier general and named him executive officer of the Selective Service System.
-On July 31, 1941, President Roosevelt named Hershey director of the Selective Service.
+On 31 July 1941, President Roosevelt named Hershey director of the Selective Service.
 In 1942, Hershey was promoted to major general.
 In 1943, he received an honorary degree in Doctor of Laws from Oglethorpe University.
-While officially retiring on December 31, 1946, he was retained on active duty starting the next day.
+While officially retiring on 31 December 1946, he was retained on active duty starting the next day.

-He was the longest-serving director in the history of the Selective Service System, and held the position until February 15, 1970, spanning World War II, the Korean War and the Vietnam War.
+He was the longest-serving director in the history of the Selective Service System, and held the position until 15 February 1970, spanning World War II, the Korean War and the Vietnam War.

-General Hershey was one of only six generals in the history of the United States Army to have served as a general during three major conflicts.
-The other five were Brevet Lieutenant General Winfield Scott (War of 1812, Mexican War and Civil War), General of the Army Douglas MacArthur (World War I, World War II and Korea), Lieutenant General Milton Reckord (World War II, Korea, Vietnam), Major General Leo Boyle (World War II, Korea, Vietnam), and General Hugh Shelton (Panama, Gulf War, War on Terror).
-(Generals Reckord and Boyle were both long serving state adjutants general in the National Guard.)

-Hershey was promoted to lieutenant general in 1956 and to four-star general on December 23, 1969.
+Hershey was promoted to lieutenant general in 1956 and to four-star general on 23 December 1969.